-The University of Minnesota has partnered with the PIARA Archaeological Research Project (www.piaraperu.org) to offer an exciting field school course, Analytical Methods in Archaeology, taking place in the heart of the highland Andes in Ancash, Peru.
-In this course, students focus their studies on a particular analytical specialty in addition to gaining experience in fundamental field and laboratory skills.
-You will excavate and map prehistoric monumental architecture, including a mound and plaza temple complex, as well as participate in the recovery of human remains in looted tombs at Hualcaván.
-In addition to this, you will focus part of your studies on one of the following methodological concentrations: bioarchaeology or artifact analysis, and receive introductory training in Geographic Information Systems (GIS) and 3D mapping with photogrammetry.
-You will thus not only learn the essential skills required of field archaeologists (mapping, excavation, artifact processing, etc.), but also gain exposure to a range of specialized methods that are shaping innovations in the field today.
-During the field school, you will live and work with the rural, bilingual Quechua/Spanish-speaking community of Hualcayán (highland Ancash, Peru), which facilitates an important component of the field school: learning to ethically and respectfully conduct research on the remains of other people's heritage through community collaboration.
+The PIARA Archaeological Research Project (www.piaraperu.org) will offer an exciting field school course, Analytical Methods in Bioarchaeology and Archaeology, taking place in the heart of the highland Andes in Ancash, Peru.
+In this course, students focus their studies on a particular analytical specialty in addition to gaining experience in fundamental laboratory skills.
+You will analyze human remains and/or artifacts excavated from prehistoric tombs and a monumental temple complex at the archaeological site of Hualcayán (2400 BC - AD 1450).
+You will focus your studies on one of the following methodological concentrations: bioarchaeology or artifact analysis and receive introductory training in Geographic Information Systems (GIS) and 3D mapping with photogrammetry.
+You will not only learn essential, laboratory skills required of bioarchaeologists and archaeologists (mapping, artifact processing, etc.), but also gain exposure to a range of specialized methods that are shaping innovations in the field today.

+During the field school, you will live and work with the rural, bilingual Quechua/Spanish-speaking community of Hualcayán, which facilitates an important component of the field school: learning to ethically and respectfully conduct research on the remains of other people's heritage through community collaboration.
 Finally, you will travel to important archaeological sites and museums in three cities and visit stunning natural features likes high altitude lagoons.
-The field school is open to both students and non-students, but all participants will receive six credit hours from the University of Minnesota-Twin Cities.
-This course is taught in collaboration with the PIARA project co-director, Lic.
-Erick Casanova Vasquez, who will also serve as an instructor for this course in addition to bioarchaeology instructors.
-Students will receive 6 credit hours from the University of Minnesota.
+The field school is open to both students and non-students, but all participants will receive six credit hours from the Universidad Nacional Santiago Antúnez de Mayolo (Huaraz, Peru).
+This course is taught in collaboration with the PIARA project codirector, Lic.
+Erick Casanova Vasquez, who will also serve as an instructor for this course in addition to several instructors with varying specialties.